-Demand for benefits such as tickets and parking passes created the need for a fair system to be established in which these benefits couldbe distributed fairly.
+Demand for benefits such as tickets and parking passes created the need for a fair system to be established through which these benefits could be distributed fairly.
 The Tennessee Fund was created, in part, to help address the needs of our growing donor base.
 The donor priority point system allows us to track support and award benefits as a way to say thank you for the support.
-Donor generosity has allowed Tennessee athletics to be 100% self-funded without financial support from tax or tuition-derived dollars.
+Donor generosity has allowed Tennessee Athletics to be 100% self-funded without financial support from tax or tuition-derived dollars.

 How are season tickets assigned and how can I improve my current season tickets?

 Once season ticket priority is established, donors must maintain or increase their giving level on an annual basis to retain their season ticket location.
 If ticket holders wish to improve a seat location, they must be active Tennessee Fund donors and will be notified of opportunities to do so via their email accounts.
 It is important that our donors keep their email addresses updated with our office, as we primarily use electronic communication for this process.
 Donors may review seat opportunities through our online virtual seat maps of Neyland Stadium and Thompson-Boling Arena.